 As you crest the pass views open east to the Weisshorn towering above the ridge rimming the eastern wall of the Moiry Valley.
-From the pass the trails drops steeply from the ridge and then passes the lovely Lac des Autannes, with wonderful views of Dent Blanche, the Grand Cornier and the Glacier de Moiry spilling down the flanks of the peaks encircling the head of the Val de Moiry.
+From the pass the trails drops steeply from the ridge and then passes the lovely Lac des Autannes, with wonderful views of Dent Blanche, the Grand Cornier and the Glacier de Moiry flowing down the flanks of the peaks encircling the head of the Val de Moiry.

 Overall, the 9.5 mile hike from La Sage Villaz to the Cabane gains over 5,700-ft.
 If you prefer an easier day, hike over the Col and drop down to the dam at the head of the Lac de Moiry.
-Here you can either descend to Grimentz or take the bus to either Grimentz or Zinal.
-(See the LINK - Col de Torrent: Les Hauderes to Lac de Moiry hike description for more information on this option.)
+Here you can either descend to Grimentz or take the bus to Grimentz or Zinal.
+(See the Col de Torrent: Les Hauderes to Lac de Moiry hike description for more information on this option.)

 Other Hiking Regions in: